Shereen-Esther/Shereen-Esther/README.md

 ## Hi there 👋 I am Shereen
-- 🔭 I’m currently working on
+- 🛠️ I'm currently on a quest to build a better version of myself
 - 🌱 I’m currently learning C#, .NET and React.js
 - 👯 I’m looking to collaborate on React.js
 - 🤔 I’m looking for help with job search